cindy-herrera/Rocky-II/README.md

 # Rocky-II

-Right off the bat, one of the very first things that is different is Rocky's spending.
-The prize money must have gotten to his head, though Adrian seems to have remained the same with her passiveness and doesn't say no to his big spending.
-Eventually Rocky realizes his spending habits can't be long-lived and ends up selling his car to his brother-in-law to help keep himself and Adrian afloat.

-Rocky's poor education is highlighted when he can't read the cue cards well enough for the commercial shoots.
-This scene is also one of the parts of the movies that made me cringe.
-Makes you feel bad, man.
+This sequel left me feeling unsatisfied and squirming in my seat from Rocky's less-than-charming character development.
+Right off the bat, the movie starts by showing off Rocky's hoarded wealth and extravagent spending, which paints him as a changed man from his introduction in the previous movie.
+Adrian, however seems to be about the same, with her passive demeanor and mute personality.
+Still can't figure out the romance between this couple.

+Though Rocky is now rolling in the big bucks, or was, he can't hide from his underprivelaged upbringing when he struggles to read cue cards for a commercial shoot.
+He grows frustrated, I cringe, and the scene cuts.

 MOVIE DETAILS:
 Something to note is the color of Apollo's boxing shorts during the fight.
 They are the same colors that Rocky wore when he lost the first fight.